skeema/skeema/README.md

 * Configure use of online schema change tools, such as pt-online-schema-change, for performing ALTERs
 * Convert non-online migrations from frameworks like Rails or Django into online schema changes in production

 Skeema supports a pull-request-based workflow for schema change submission, review, and execution.
 This permits your team to manage schema changes in exactly the same way as you manage code changes.
+Our new companion [CI app for GitHub repos](https://github.com/apps/skeema-io) even provides automatic linting of schema change pull requests.

 ## Downloading